Product glossary

 Transition to retirement pension

 A transition to retirement pension (or TRIS) is a form of account-based pension that can be paid to a superannuation fund member even if the member has not yet retired.
 In addition to the minimum annual pension payment (see account-based pension), there is a maximum annual payment of 10% of the account balance.
 Unlike an account-based pension, the investment earnings of a TRIS are not eligible for concessional tax treatment, and it is not usually possible for income payments to continue on the death of the pensioner.
-Instead, if the pensioner dies, the account balance must be paid as a lump sum.
+Instead, if the pensioner dies, the account balance must be paid out as a lump sum.

 Personal loans